Status Between 3ANC True Wireless Headphones Review

 26.53 dB

 The leakage performance is outstanding.
-Most of the audio leakage is concentrated in the bass and treble range, and it sounds thumpy and thin.
+Most of the audio leakage is concentrated in the bass and treble range, so it sounds thumpy and thin.
 Luckily, if you're listening to audio at high volumes and in a moderately noisy place like an office, people around you won't hear it.

 Microphone